-The developer will characterize each predicted impact7.
+The developer will characterize each predicted impact.
 These criteria will be used by the developer as a basis for its opinions on the significance of impacts on the biophysical environment.
 The Review Board will make ultimate determinations of significance after considering all the evidence on the public record later in the environmental assessment.

-3.3.2 Key Line of Inquiry: Water Quality
+3.3.2 Key line of inquiry: water quality

 During the issues scoping process, potential impacts of the NICO Project on water quality was identified as a top priority by most interested parties, including the developer.
-The developer will consider all potential impacts of water quality in the watershed to the point where no changes can be measured in a stand-alone section of the Developer's Assessment Report.
+The developer will consider all potential impacts on water quality in the watershed to the point where no mine-related changes can be measured and present this in a stand-alone section of the Developer's Assessment Report.
+The developer will:

-- Describe the impacts of the proposed project on water quality in the Fortune claim block and downstream.
+- Describe the impacts of the proposed project on water quality around the NICO minesite and downstream.
 Include discussion of predicted physical or chemical changes.
 This will include predictions of any changes in levels of contaminants, pollutants or other harmful or deleterious substances caused entirely or partly by the NICO Project.
-Discuss these in terms of: - o potential impacts on aquatic resources and habitat - o changes to the safety of water for drinking in Bechoko and for people on the land - Describe any predicted changes from the NICO Project on - o waterbodies in the Fortune claim block - o waterbodies downstream of the project until no changes can be measured - o Marian River, Marian Lake, and Hislop Lake - Predict potential impacts on any ephemeral streams and groundwater flows from the project area. - Consider the natural baseline conditions, such as naturally occurring arsenic, in predicting potential impacts. - Predict potential impacts to water quality from accidents in transport of processing chemicals and other dangerous goods.
+Discuss these in terms of: - o changes to water quality and impacts on aquatic resources and wildlife; and - o changes to the quality of water for drinking in Behchoko and for people on the land. - Describe any predicted changes from the NICO Project on: - o surface waterbodies in the Fortune claim block; - o surface waterbodies downstream of the project until no mine related changes can be measured; and - o Marian River, Marian Lake and Hislop Lake. - Predict potential impacts on groundwater flows from the project area. - Describe mitigation measures to minimize impacts to water quality.